Frazz by Jef Mallett for February 25, 2022

 14. 000 0557

-Darwinskeeper about 2 years ago
+Darwinskeeper over 2 years ago

 I’ll stand by a comment that I’d made earlier, Starbuck’s coffee is not only not worth waiting for, it is barely worth drinking as they fall for the sad trope that coffee must taste bitter to be good.
 I suspect that many of the people who go there prefer the mixed espresso drinks.